Sneak Peek – Chapter 1 of “To Condemn a Witch”

 Did they think they could betray me without consequence?
 That Beira wouldnae demand her due?

-Tasting smoke, Matilda’s mouth grew dry.
-She watched savagely as the witch hunter fled to his waiting horse past the shrieking crowd who dropped their belongings as they stampeded to safety.
-Her nephew and niece grabbed Fiona’s hand and ran.
+The witch hunter stopped, instinctively cupping himself, then fled to his waiting horse, past the shrieking crowd dropping their belongings as they stampeded to safety.

-For an instant, Matilda connected with Fiona’s devastated eyes.
-I’d die a million deaths to save ye, dove.
+For an instant, Matilda connected with Fiona’s devastated eyes, willing her to understand.
 Protect your magic.

 A coppery taste of blood filled her mouth as she bit down on her own tongue.
 Exhaling her last, furious breath, Matilda’s vengeful spirit ripped from her charred body, floating above the flames.